 There are other options.
 You may not have considered a reverse mortgage.
 Check out The Truth About Reverse Mortgages.
 If you’ve owned your house for years, you may have built up a lot of equity.
 Equity is the difference between the appraised value of your home and what you owe on any mortgages.
 A reverse mortgage can help you convert some of your home equity into cash and continue to live at home for as long as you want.
 Using the equity in your home can seem like a good idea, but there are risks and concerns.
 Significant differences exist between different types of reverse mortgages that are available and the specific terms require careful consideration.
 This is a decision that you better consider carefully and with solid professional guidance, because your home may be your most valuable financial asset.

 Another option is making your home safer and better for you.
 You home has to be safe and comfortable, and fit your needs.
 With relatively few modifications, you may be able to stay in your home longer, perhaps much longer.
 To do that, you must plan ahead.
 Try answering these three questions: 1) Do I want to stay in my home?
 2) What resources do I have and need to help me stay in my home? and, 3) How long can I continue to live at home?
 Safety.com has articles and resources that can help.
 Read A Bathroom and Shower Safety Guide for Seniors for ideas that can help in the bathroom as well as in your kitchen and closets such as tips about lighting, clutter and keeping items within easy reach.
+You should also check out fall and medical alert systems.
+A good starting place is assistedliving.org and its page on the best medical alert systems.
+To check it out, click here!
+In fact, check out the entire Assisted Living site which has helpful articles and links on many topics.

 Check our Resources for You section to see what different services are available for you.
 But accept reality; if it is too difficult or potentially dangerous for you to live by yourself, you should consider other options, such as a retirement community or assisted living.